coralscreates/coralscreates/README.md

-## Hi there 👋

-Here are some ideas to get you started:
+## Welcome to Coralie's GitHub Page🌟

 I am Coralie, a master students currently studying Data Science at The University Of Sheffield

 I am building up my programming and coding skills